-Use Hot Keys to Connect to SSH or FTP sites
+Use Hot Keys to Connect to SSH or Web Sites

 You could use Hot Keys to connect to your common servers.
-You might need to create a Bookmark file for the site and use the Open a File action Open File.
+You might use the Open a URL action, or you could create a Bookmark file for the site and use the Open a File action.